What’s the difference between a press release, a blog, and a social post?

 Drafting and distributing a press release

-When used correctly, this gritty type of content can build significant brand awareness, drive traffic to your website, and boost your visibility on Google — although other search engine options are available!
+When used correctly, this ‘gritty’ type of content can build significant brand awareness, drive traffic to your website, and boost your visibility in the search engines.